duke-compsci290-spring2018/final-project-team-12/README.md

 ## Features

 ## Web Service / JSON Data Served
-    JSON data from the game can be received by accessing the address https://todo-list-7368e.firebaseio.com/GameStats.
+    JSON data from the game can be received by accessing the address https://todo-list-7368e.firebaseio.com/cards.json.
     This will return a JSON data format of a limited section of our database, the portion the project intends to share.
+The tasks details may be interesting to analyze.
 Attempting to access other sections of the database will result in a "denied permission."
 ### Login/User Creation
 #### Google OAuth (2.0)
 We will use Google OAuth to let users create accounts and login with their Google accounts.
 This way Google will handle secure authentication of users.